act65/open-problems/problems/identifying-structure.md

 For example;

 * we are learning a linear model.
-It turns out the linear transform can accurately (within some tolerance, or at least more so that other factorisations) be factorised with a cholesky decompoisition.
+It turns out the linear transform can accurately (within some tolerance, or at least more so that other factorisations) be factorised with a cholesky decomposition.
 So replace the linear transform with a cholseky decomposition.
 * our cloud service is being queried with millions of cosine similarity computations, write X cosine computations into hardware and use them.

 <!-- Problem this runs into is 'over' specialisation?
 What if we were wrong?
 How can we undo the decision? -->